Skip main navigation

 Alycia Lucio

-Both mortgage APR and interest are expressed as a percentage of your principal loan balance.
+Both APR and interest are expressed as a percentage of your principal loan balance (the amount that you're borrowing).
 APR is the yearly cost of your mortgage, and interest is recalculated each month based on the remaining principal balance.
-APR is often referred to as the actual cost of your mortgage, making it the best way to compare your borrowing costs when choosing a lender.

 How to compare interest rate vs APR on a mortgage